pkNFTapi/NFRoyalT/README.md

 # NFRoyalT

+This project is the development zone that created ROYALNFT<br/>

+see ROYALNFT.sol for immutable royalties
+Hodl721 NFT that owns other NFT is being included in the next version of ROYALNFT to create RoyaltyCollections

 immutable creator commission

 commission: a payment to someone who sells goods that is directly related to the amount sold, or a system that uses such payments